ntroyer/PolyominoPainter/README.md

-### Polyomino Grid
+### Polyomino Painter

-Polyomino Grid using the MERN stack for polyomino games and projects.
+A painting app that uses polyominos.

 ## Dev instructions